 - Protect the kayak from direct sunlight.
 Too much exposure can damage the exterior and warp the kayak.

-We hope this guide gave you some insight on what to do with your kayak in the winter.
-If all else fails, remember that UV light can cause a lot of unexpected damage and you should never leave a kayak flat on the ground for an extended period.
+- Never leave a kayak flat on the ground for an extended period.
 Doing so could result in the kayak becoming warped or misshapen.
-Good luck!